zerodaycode/Canyon-SQL/README.md

 ## :pushpin: Most important features

 - **Async** by default.
 Almost every functionality provided is ready to be consumed concurrently.
 - Use of multiple datasources.
 You can query multiple databases at the same time, even different ones!
-This means that you will be able to query concurrently a `PostgreSQL` database and a `SqlServer` one in the same project.
+This means that you will be able to query concurrently a `PostgreSQL` database and a `SqlServer` or `MySql` one in the same project.
 - Is macro based.
 With a few annotations and a configuration file, you are ready to write your data access.
 - Allows **migrations**. `Canyon-SQL` comes with a *god-mode* that will manage every table on your database for you.
 You can modify in `Canyon` code your tables internally, altering columns, setting up constraints...
 Also, in the future, we have plans to allow you to manipulate the whole server, like creating databases, altering configurations... everything, but in a programmatically approach with `Canyon`!